The Spider’s Wish

 “Let us be reasonable and strike a deal.

 There must be a way to pacify your zeal.”

-Sendal did not care what the solution might be;
+Sendal was not minding what the solution might be;

 His commitment was given to the arachnid’s plea.

 Her vast body rose o’er the web-covered den:

 She inched towards Sendal with a deliberate gait

 And, to the little man’s credit, he remained oh-so-straight.

 “Kiss me, traveler, touch me with your lips.